Too Many Critics lands in Bristol

 Crumbs is about to venture to the business end of the pass...

-A group of local food writers from across Bristol have teamed up to put on a rather special dinner this March.
+A group of local food writers from across Bristol are teaming up to put on a rather special dinner this June.

-That ain't all, though; it's with sweaty palms and racing hearts of anticipation that we reveal our very own editor Jessica Carter is among the writers who'll be donning a set of chef whites for the evening.
-She'll be joined by Crumbs columnist and food TV producer Andy Clarke, restaurant critic Mark Taylor, magazine editor Martin Booth, and nationally-known food writer Bill Knott.
+That ain't all, though; our very own editor Jessica Carter is among the writers who'll be donning a set of chef whites for the evening.
+She'll be joined by Crumbs columnist and food TV producer Andy Clarke, restaurant critic Mark Taylor, magazine editor Martin Booth, and nationally-known food writer Tim Hayward.